-Cut-out sugar cookies are one of life’s great pleasures that no one should have to go without.
-That’s why I created a vegan gluten free cut-out sugar cookie recipe (and an easy Gluten Free and Vegan Cut Out Cookie Mix!) that makes it easy for everyone to celebrate with cookies at the holidays … or anytime!
+Cut-out sugar cookies are one of life’s great pleasures, and no one should have to go without.
+That’s why I’m so happy to share this vegan gluten free cut-out sugar cookie recipe (and an even easier Gluten Free and Vegan Cut Out Cookie Mix!), so everyone can celebrate with cookies at the holidays … or anytime!

 Just roll the dough up after they cut out their cookies and roll it out again!
 It actually makes baking gluten free cookies FUN again!